-In the 1940s blouses were almost always white or ivory but in the 50s color was in style.
+In the 1940s, blouses were almost always white or ivory, but color was in style in the ’50s.
 They either matched the bottoms or added a bright splash of color against a neutral pant or skirt.
-Feminine ruffled and lace blouses in the early years were replaced by man-tailored button down shirts that accented a woman’s waist and gave her an overall more casual look.
+Feminine ruffles and lace blouses in the early years were replaced by man-tailored button down shirts that accented a woman’s waist and gave her an overall more casual look.

-1950s Shirts, Tops, Blouse
+1950s Shirts, Tops, Blouses

-Shirts, blouses, tops, whatever you want to call them were worn with skirts, pants, and shorts.
-They were fitted to the waist but not tight.
-Sleeves came in long, short, cap sleeves, or sleeveless.
+Shirts, blouses, tops, whatever you want to call them, were worn with skirts, pants, and shorts.
+They were fitted to the waist, but not tight.
+Sleeves came in long, short, cap sleeves, or were sleeveless.
 The puffy sleeve of the 1940s blouse went out of fashion for a less fussy straight fitting sleeve, sometimes with a narrow cuff by the mid 1950s.

 While the 1940s borrowed elements from men’s military uniforms for women’s suits and dresses, the 1950s borrowed men’s dress shirts for their own tops.
-At first teens literally borrowed Dad’s old shirts to wear as a cover up while washing the car or digging in the garden.
+At first, teens literally borrowed Dad’s old shirts to wear as a cover up while washing the car or digging in the garden.
 They made them more fashionable by tying the shirt tails around their waists and opening up a few top buttons.

 Among the tourist or tropical look, kitschy designs of palm trees, beach cruisers, and sandals were worn by everyone who traveled or dreamed of traveling to sunny California.
 Western bandanna prints also gave a nod to the California ranch lifestyle.
-The Santa Fe look made Navajo blouses and Mexican Huaraches (sandals) part of the ethnic is hip fad.
+The Santa Fe look made Navajo blouses and Mexican Huaraches (sandals) part of the “ethnic is hip” fad.

-When nylon appeared in bright fun colors and new synthetics like quick drying Dacron and Orlon promised easier maintenance and less wrinkles, women bought them up in armfuls.
-It didn’t matter that these new synthetics didn’t breath well or last as long as natural fibers.
+When nylon appeared in bright fun colors and new synthetics, like quick drying Dacron and Orlon, women bought them up in armfuls.
+They promised easier maintenance and less wrinkles, and it didn’t matter that these new synthetics didn’t breathe well or last as long as natural fibers.
 Cotton shirts were now the “old” or “poor person” thing to wear.
 Only new crisp synthetics were fashionable.

 1950s Blouse Collars